ay0408/GWAS-statistics-SmoothSensitivity/README.md

 ・Improving the selection of random variables in Algorithm 1.

-・Investigating and analyzing other important characteristics and possibilities of ${\it smooth\ sensitivity}$, including those of other noise distributions than the standard Cauchy distribution.
+・Investigating and analyzing other important characteristics and possibilities of ${\it smooth\ sensitivity}$, including other noise distributions than the standard Cauchy distribution.

 ・Developing highly accurate methods for publishing top $K$ data based on ${\it smooth\ sensitivity}$.